aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 }
 ```

-### Access and Configure Chart Data
+### Step 2: Access and Configure Chart Data
-Next, we'll access the data worksheet of our chart to manage series:
+We clear any default series and add our own series, preparing the worksheet for custom data points.

 ```java
 import com.aspose.slides.*;